Gavin-Bryant/experimentation-reporting-document/architecture.md

 * Replication – is the test a replication run?
 * Test type – Superiority / Inferiority
 * Traffic split – 50/50
-* Assignment criteria – unit of randomisation (E.g., User ID)
+* Unit of randomisation (E.g., User ID, Device ID, Email recipient)
+* Assignment criteria - what point a User/Device is bucketed into a Control/Treatment group
 * Metrics -  existing metrics / build new metrics
 * Experiment design – wireframes / designs / copy (footnote and link to relevant materials)
 * Variants – Control / Variant description
 * Interaction check – does the test interact with any other Planned / In-Flight tests?
-* Risks - identify and mitigate risks
+* Risks - identify and mitigate risks (could the experiment have adverse effects we're not measuring?)